AlexsLemonade/OpenScPCA-analysis/analyses/hello-R/README.md

 ## Input files

-- `data/current/{projects}/*_processed.rds`: processed `SingleCellExperiment` objects from an ScPCA data release
+- `data/current/{projects}/**/*_processed.rds`: processed `SingleCellExperiment` objects from an ScPCA data release

-These input files can be obtained by running the `download-data.py` script in the `scripts` directory with default arguments.
+These input files can be obtained by running the `download-data.py` script in OpenScPCA repository root directory with default arguments.
-Requires AWS credentials with access to the ScPCA data release bucket.
+Requires AWS credentials with access to the OpenScPCA data release bucket.

 ## Output files